 HE’S OUR GREAT HIGH PRIEST

-How can our great high priest not understand our loneliness?
+How can our great high priest not understand the loneliness of chronic illness?
 Jesus went through extreme desertion so you and I would have connection and approval; He overcame loneliness and now we can have victory over it.
 What a comfort and what a friend!
-There really is a solution to the loneliness epidemic, regardless of whether you’re ill or not.
+There really is a solution to your loneliness, regardless of whether you’re ill or not.
 His name is Jesus.

 So if you feel no-one understands your pain and isolation, talk to the only one who does.
 This then releases you from the hurt and disappointment you experience if you’re expecting this from others.
 Heb 4:15 says ‘For we do not have a high priest who is unable to empathize with our weaknesses”